Chiranjeevi005/SuperMall/VERCEL_DEPLOYMENT.md

 ### 2. Deploy Frontend to Vercel

+You can deploy using either the Vercel dashboard or the Vercel CLI:

+#### Option A: Deploy via Vercel Dashboard

 1. Push your frontend code to a Git repository
 2. Sign up/login to [Vercel](https://vercel.com)
 3. Create a new project and import your repository